ismaelJimenez/BitcoinEthereumRaspiNode/raspi3-ubuntu-headless.md

 ```
 geth --datadir <path to data directory>
 ```
+If hard drive is not ext4, then disable inter-process communication by adding --ipcdisable flag
 # Update
 ## Bitcoin
 * Check for updates in https://bitcoin.org/en/download, and if any follow steps 12 and 13